The gig economy has made it easier than ever for anyone to earn extra cash on the side with minimal effort.

 If you’re thinking of becoming an Instacart shopper, one of the most common questions is: how much does Instacart pay?

-In this article, we’ll dive into that question and give you all the information you need to know about delivering groceries for cash and earning almost $20 an hour.
+In this article, we’ll dive into that question and give you the key details you need to know about delivering groceries for cash and earning almost $20 an hour.

 - Instacart hires independent contractors (called Shoppers) to shop for and/or deliver people’s groceries, where shoppers can pick their hours and work as they want.